 - May 13 : VMCAS application goes live at 1:00pm (eastern time).

 - *August 15: It is strongly recommended that you complete your file so that your application will be verified before the September 15 deadline.

 - September 15: Deadline for taking the GRE or MCAT.

-- September 15 at 12 midnight: VMCAS application deadline.
+- September 15 at 11:59pm (eastern time): VMCAS application deadline.
 Please note: This deadline is firm!